eapolsniper/cursor-commands/security/checkdepsglobal.md

 create or overwite a file called DEPENDENCY_RISK_ASSESSMENT.md with the report in the root of the project.

+Check if the repository is public or private.
+If the repository is public, add the CDEPENDENCY_RISK_ASSESSMENT.md file to the gitignore so it does not get discosed.
+If you can't tell, default to adding the file to gitignore.

 This command will be available in chat with /checkdepsglobal